Updated April 15, 2019.

 - The price for each Potential Customer located in the Designated Market Area you purchase will be $0.95 per Potential Customer.
 Potential Customers are defined by using demographic data.
 Every household in your market area that has an annual income of over $75,000 is a Potential Customer.

-- The low estimate assumes that there are approximately 20,000 Potential Customers.
-The range of size of a Designated Market Area encompasses approximately 20,000 to 70,000 households.
+- The low estimate assumes that there are approximately 10,000 Potential Customers and the franchisee received The Maids’ veteran discount of 20% off the Initial Territory Fee.
+The range of size of a Designated Market Area encompasses approximately 10,000 to 70,000 households.

-- Your Designated Market Area will consist of two or more Franchise Territories.
+- Your Designated Market Area will consist of one or more Franchise Territories.
 Your Designated Market Area will be defined by hard boundaries, such as streets, highways, rivers, or other identifiable physical boundaries.

 - See Item 11 of the Disclosure Document for more complete information regarding the computer hardware necessary to operate your The Maids Business.